dotnet/docs/docs/architecture/cloud-native/leverage-containers-orchestrators.md

 ## When should you avoid using containers and orchestrators?

-If you're unwilling or unable to build your application following 12 Factor App principles, you'll probably be better off avoiding containers and orchestrators.
-In these cases, it may be best to move forward with a VM-based hosting platform, or possibly some hybrid system in which you're able to spin off certain pieces of functionality into separate containers or even serverless functions.
+If you're unwilling or unable to build your application following Twelve-Factor App principles, you'll probably be better off avoiding containers and orchestrators.
+In these cases, it may be best to move forward with a VM-based hosting platform, or possibly some hybrid system in which you can spin off certain pieces of functionality into separate containers or even serverless functions.

 ## Development resources

-Below you will find a short list of development resources that may help you get started using containers and orchestrators for your next application.
+This section shows a short list of development resources that may help you get started using containers and orchestrators for your next application.
 If you're looking for guidance on how to design your cloud-native microservices architecture app, read this book's companion, [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

 ### Local Kubernetes Development